by Mike Ratliff

 Paul’s imprisonment and subsequent trials (Acts 21:27-28:31) were meant by our enemy and his seed to be the means of silencing Paul and thwarting the advance of the gospel.
 However, in Philippians 1:12-14, which I placed at the top of this post, we read that God used this to actually advance [προκοπην] the gospel.
 This word describes action that is progressive.
 This is an important point for us to ponder in these days of apostasy.
 We make a huge error if we retreat back into seclusion because there is so much resistance to the truth.
 Like Paul we need to understand clearly that the gospel’s advancement is job 1.
 Then as we meditate on the extreme resistance to the genuine gospel we will clearly see that job 1 for our enemy and his seed is stopping that advancement.
 This resistance takes many forms, including false gospels preached by very popular false prophets.
 When we obey our Lord in standing firm against these things we should not be surprised when our enemy strikes back in ways meant to silence us.
 What we must understand is that God is sovereign and no matter what happens to us through this, His will is being done and we are being purified in the fires of tribulation.
 Notice also, that Paul’s persecution, meant by our enemy to thwart the advance of the gospel, actually resulted in others boldly preaching the gospel without fear.
 God’s ways are not our ways.

-Some indeed preach Christ from envy and rivalry, but others from good will.
-The latter do it out of love, knowing that I am put here for the defense of the gospel.
-The former proclaim Christ out of rivalry, not sincerely but thinking to afflict me in my imprisonment.
-What then?
-Only that in every way, whether in pretense or in truth, Christ is proclaimed, and in that I rejoice.
-(Philippians 1:15-18a ESV)
+15 Some, to be sure, are preaching Christ even from envy and strife, but some also from good will; 16 the latter do it out of love, knowing that I am appointed for the defense of the gospel; 17 the former proclaim Christ out of selfish ambition rather than from pure motives, thinking to cause me distress in my imprisonment.
+18 What then?
+Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice.
+Philippians 1:15-18a (NASB)

 The key to having this boldness like Paul is found in v21.
 Those whom God uses minister according this.
 To live is Christ, to die in gain.
 This means that Christ and the advance of the gospel is everything.
 It is the purpose of this life in the flesh.
 However, to die is even better because then our labors are done.
 We will no longer have to battle the flesh and sin.
 No, we will be with our Lord forever.